-Providing women and their children with secure housing and stabilizing resources, Waypoint's Madge Phillips Center Shelter (MPC) helps those in crisis rebuild their lives.
-Since opening in 1995, MPC has served as a vital community resource, providing emergency overnight shelter for homeless women and their children.
+Providing women and families with children with emergency shelter and stabilizing resources, Waypoint's Madge Phillips Center Shelter (MPC) helps those in crisis rebuild their lives.
+Since opening in 1995, MPC has served as a vital community resource, providing emergency overnight shelter.

 The Madge Phillips Center Shelter contains:

-While residing at the Madge Phillips Center Shelter, women receive access to proactive services and resources to help them attain stability.
-Specifically, case management, children's activities and support, and safe shelter for domestic violence are vital components of the Madge Phillips Center Shelter.
+While residing at the Madge Phillips Center Shelter, individuals receive access to services and resources to help them attain housing.
+Specifically, case management, children's support, and safe shelter are vital components of the Madge Phillips Center Shelter.

 Helping individuals overcome barriers to housing hinges on the guidance and information provided by case management services.
-Case managers provide homeless women with tailored support designed to help them overcome housing obstacles.
-By identifying each woman's household needs, case managers create a service plan with goals and objectives to increase outcome achievement.
+Case managers provide homeless households with tailored support designed to help them overcome housing obstacles.
+By identifying each household's needs, case managers create a service plan with goals and objectives to increase outcome achievement.

-On-site children’s activities provide positive interactions and planned activities during their stay.
 Shelter staff provide parent support; arrangements for transportation to school; and advocacy for children at school or with other community resources.
-Women in shelter have access to free drop-in child care services Monday – Friday from 9 a.m. - 12 p.m.
+Households in shelter have access to free drop-in child care services Monday – Friday from 9 a.m. - 12 p.m.